-I believe in body autonomy and that we all have a right to define and experience fitness on our own terms without judgement.
-I also believe that the only way that fitness can be an inclusive and safe space is if we see ourselves represented in all of our diverse bodies, experiences, self-expressions, and perspectives.
+I believe in body autonomy and that we all have a right to experience fitness on our own terms and do what we want with our bodies without judgement.
+I also believe that the only way that fitness can feel accessible and safe is if we see ourselves represented in all of our diverse bodies, experiences, self-expressions, and perspectives.

-Finally, my company is built on transparency, open communication, and accountability.
-If there is a way that you believe I can do better or can elevate more voices, I want to hear about it.
-For far too long, the fitness industry has given the mic to a small number of privileged voices.
-I want to be one of the individuals in this industry who changes this.
+I do my best to teach from a place transparency and open communication.
+If you have feedback for me, please don't hesitate to reach out.
+Historically, the fitness industry has given the mic to a small number of privileged voices.
+I want to be one of the individuals in this industry who helps change this.

-Below, I have included anti-racism resources that are specific to the Pilates and fitness space, as well as links to Black owned Pilates teaching training programs, apparel companies, and the social media accounts and websites of individuals who are working to improve representation, combat fat phobia, and make the fitness, yoga, Barre, and Pilates space safer for larger bodied, Black, Brown, and LGBTQ individuals.
+Below, I've included anti-racism resources related to fitness and wellness as well as links to Black owned movement education programs, apparel companies, and the social media accounts and websites of individuals who are working to improve representation and make the fitness space safer for larger bodied, Black, Brown, and LGBTQ+ individuals.